ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-05-17-manufacturing-how-much-does-a-typical-fmcg-company-spend-on-the-packaging-how-can-technology-help.md

 Smart technologies can decrease the complexity, time, and cost of package designing.

-To give you an idea of what’s new on the market, we have reviewed several technologies that can transform your packaging value chain.
+To give you an idea of what's new on the market, we have reviewed several technologies that can transform your packaging value chain.

 #### Computer Vision